Blade2021/HIVE/README.md

 # HIVE Data Reference Library
 We are developing a data library of references and information for HIVE.
 Wanna help contribute?
 Head over to https://github.com/Blade2021/HIVE-RefData for futher instructions.

+# HIVE Features
+- Hall Monitor
+  - Watches for vulgar language
+- Code Validation (JSON & YAML)
+  - When code is posted, HIVE will validate it and send feedback to discord.